 Scholarly Commons Citation

 Gostin, Lawrence O., "A Civil Liberties Analysis of Surrogacy Arrangements" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 771.
+771.